About the Springboard Programme

 YAC Inaugural Season (Jan - July 2020)

-During the YAC Season 1, youths in Singapore came together in teams and created ideas for a better future.
-In January 2020, 57 youth teams pitched their ideas to a selective and diverse Board, including UNDP and Citi members.
-The three main themes in the inaugural YAC were - Environment, Job & Future of Work and Societal Issues.
+During the YAC Season 1, 57 pitched their ideas to a selective and diverse judging panel.
+The three themes in the inaugural YAC were - Environment, Job & Future of Work and Societal Issues.

 The top 12 Teams for the YAC were identified by the end of the qualifiers and went through various workshops, consult clinics, curated learning resources, and other engagements to build and prototype their ideas.
 By the end of the programme, 3 teams were then selected as Winners, and 2 teams were identified as Youth Co:Lab Champions.